SaifHaiderKayani/saifhaiderkayani.github.io/README.md

 ## Work Experience

 **Post-doctoral Fellow @ Nanjing university of Science and Technology (_Sep 2025 - Present_)**
-- Developing and managing funding proposals for individual research projects, coordinating cross-functional research initiatives, and overseeing research projects to ensure adherence to timelines and quality standards.
+- <p align="justify"> Developing and managing funding proposals for individual research projects, coordinating cross-functional research initiatives, and overseeing research projects to ensure adherence to timelines and quality standards. </p>
 - Advanced characterization techniques training to develop innovative solutions through fundamental scientific principles.
 - Publish research findings in reputable journals, present at conferences, and mentor graduate students and interns in research, publications, and thesis writing.